Mafia (1993 film)

 Mafia is a 1993 Indian Malayalam-language action thriller film directed by Shaji Kailas and written by Renji Panicker.
 It stars Suresh Gopi in the lead role alongside Vikram, Tiger Prabhakar, Janardhanan, Vijayaraghavan and Babu Antony.

 Mafia was released on 13 November 1993 on Diwali day and became successful at the box office.
+The movie was remade twice in Hindi First as Mafia (1996) and second as Loha (1997) both starring Dharmendra in the lead role.